 Kaltenborn may face axe as Russian era arrives at Sauber 21 July, 2013 Monisha Kaltenborn with Peter Sauber Monisha Kaltenborn could be the big loser when the chips are down after Sauber’s so called Russian rescue deal.
 Sonntagszeitung newspaper reports that the ailing Swiss team’s new partners, all linked to the Russian Federation, are planning to inject a staggering $500 million into Hinwil.
 According to Schweiz am Sonntag newspaper, that will pay off the team’s crippling $ 110 million debts and lay the foundation for a sound future, with Russian teen Sergey Sirotkin scheduled to be at the wheel in 2014.
 But Blick newspaper reports that Sauber’s new Russian money will not start flowing until at least the end of August.
 And the Swiss report said that Sauber’s current ownership structure will not be changed in the short term, nor will the Hinwil headquarters or the famous name.
 But a group of Russian engineers are set to start work, and the new major investors may also wield their power in another way.
 “Team boss Monisha Kaltenborn’s time seems over,” read the report in Blick.
 “When and by whom she will be replaced remains open.”
 Sonntagszeitung newspaper said that founder and majority team owner Peter Sauber is pushing for a Swiss solution, such as Franke CEO Michael Pieper, Phonak’s Andy Rihs, or Denner’s Philippe Gaydoul.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.